Don King Presents: Prizefighter

-Don King Presents: Prizefighter is a 2008 boxing video game for the Xbox 360.
-It was developed by Venom Games (the last game to be released before discontinuation), published by 2K Sports and released on June 10, 2008.
+Don King Presents: Prizefighter is a boxing video game for the Xbox 360.
+It was developed by Venom Games (the last game to be released before discontinuation), published by 2K and released in June and July 2008.
 A Wii and Nintendo DS version, called Don King Boxing, was released in 2009.
 Players will take on the role of a boxer as they participate in fights and build their careers.
 This includes balancing training commitments, overcoming adversity and finding the right promotion balance.
 The storyline of the game is told in a sports documentary-style, with the ultimate goal being to win the title belt.

 Gameplay

 Don King Presents: Prizefighter incorporates the face buttons for punching.
 The player has a basic jab, cross, hook and uppercut.
 Pulling the right trigger directs each punch to the body.
 By holding the right bumper with any of the punch buttons, the player can perform "step-in" punches, which have more power and longer range.
 By moving the left analog stick up or down while holding the right bumper they will execute a variety of "step-around" punches, which as the name implies, are punches thrown as they step around their opponent, sometimes resulting in a better angle for the attacker to land a punch.
 Executive producer Matt Seymour emphasized the importance of having a true 3D plane in Prizefighter that makes it possible to utilize angles for punching, as opposed to the 2D-based fighting seen in previous boxing games, where both fighters are permanently locked on to each other on a 2D plane.
 For defense, pushing the right analog stick up or down results in a high or low block.
 By holding the left trigger, the player can duck, weave and lean using the left analog stick.
 They are able to block while leaning.
 Also, double tapping the left analog stick towards any direction performs a "dash", which is a quick evasive move that will avoid punches when timed properly.